Search

 Directions

-• Rinse 1 tablespoon of basil seeds on a strainer to remove any dust and transfer them into 1 1/2 cups of water.
-This too, will take 15 minutes.
+• Soak the basil seeds.
+Rinse 1 tablespoon of basil seeds to remove any dust and soak them in 1 and 1/2 cups of water.
+This too will take 15 minutes.

-• Strain the soaked basil seeds with a fine mesh strainer, discard the water, and transfer the basil seeds into the jar.
+• Add soaked basil seeds.
+Strain the basil seeds through a fine-mesh strainer, discard the water, and transfer the soaked basil seeds to the jar.

 Notes